Science & Sustainability

 The students are involved in many recycling projects including paper, food, mobile phone, dry cell battery and ink cartridge recycling.

 An extensive kitchen garden was established in 2008.
-Each class is responsible for the maintenance of a garden bed, propagating and planting herbs and vegetables.
+Our Gardening Club is responsible for the maintenance of the garden beds as well as propagating and planting herbs and vegetables.
 Students are encouraged to eat produce from the garden, developing their understanding of healthy eating practices.

 Our project to build bird boxes was completed in 2012 with the assistance of Greg Doering, a volunteer from Landgate.
 Money was raised for the materials and Birds Australia invited to the school to help identify the birds and types of nests they require.